helvete/resyst/README.md

 Steps to make the system work:

-1/ create database called the same as defined in DSN of configuration.data.php 2/ run <repo_root>/scripts/build_resyst_db script
+1/ create database called the same as defined in DSN of configuration.data.php

+2/ run <repo_root>/scripts/build_resyst_db script

-3/ DB should be built by now, so after setting up the target host, system filled using sample data should be accessible and functioning
+3/ DB should be built by now, so after setting up the target host, system filled using sample data should be accessible and functional